eLyiN/WikiNecro/FAQ.md

 * [What does IV mean?](https://github.com/NecronomiconCoding/NecroBot/wiki/FaQ#what-does-iv-mean)
 * [Where can I find the change location?](https://github.com/NecronomiconCoding/NecroBot/wiki/FaQ#where-can-i-find-the-change-location)
 * [How do I know which radius value to use?](https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ#how-do-i-know-which-radius-value-to-use)
+* [How do I configure the bot to not catch any Pokemon?]

 ### Every Pokemon I try to catch returns CatchFlee and I cannot claim any Pokestops.